Key takeaways

 Who Actually Uses a Personal Virtual Mailing Address

-About half of the people who sign up for a virtual address service are not running a registered business at all.
+Many of the people who sign up for virtual address services are not running a registered business at all.
 They want a stable, private US address that follows them when life moves around.
 The five groups below cover most personal accounts we see.

-- Frequent movers and renters who do not want to update their address with the bank, DMV, and a dozen subscriptions every 12 months.
+- Frequent movers and renters who do not want to update their address with the bank, DMV, and a dozen subscriptions every time they move.

 - US citizens living abroad who still need a US address for IRS notices, brokerage accounts, and online retailers that do not ship internationally.